Regulation 1: General Regulations.

 4.7 Appoint associate members as deemed necessary.

-- Composition and proceedings of the Executive Committee
+5. Composition and proceeding of the Union Council

 5.1 To meet at least five (5) times in an academic year.